Clinton Morrison: Media career

+He is a regular match pundit for live commentary on BBC Radio 5 Live.

 Personal life

 Growing up, Morrison supported Tottenham Hotspur, but idolised Ian Wright.
-However, Morrison revealed in an interview with The Guardian that he "grew up in a broken home in south London" with his mother and sister.
+He revealed in an interview with The Guardian that he "grew up in a broken home in south London" with his mother and sister.
 Morrison was known as Clinton Chambers before changing his surname when he was 15.
 The impetus for the change was his father walking out on the family when Morrison was seven years old, leaving his mother to raise two children alone.

 Morrison later credited his mother for being a big influence in his life, saying: "She did everything for me, my Mum.
 Everything.
 She kept me in school when I didn't want no lessons, she brought me to games, she kept my chin up.
 I don't think I would have turned bad, doing crimes and that.
 It's not me, not the way I am, but in the same way I don't know what would have happened.
 There was a lot of crime going on."
 Clinton is a father to two boys; one of whom is following in his footsteps and is signed to Nottingham Forest Academy.
 He since resided in Long Eaton, while also working in broadcasting.

 Morrison has been involved in campaigning against racism in English football, having experienced racism himself.
 During his professional football career he was a mentor to some footballers, including Patrick van Aanholt.

 In August 2003, Morrison was questioned by police on suspicion of illegal drug possession but did not face charges after questioning.